-Regarding MDT Surveys...
-"It's great to hear from our partner agencies how we have helped them, but it is necessary to hear what we need to improve upon to help them with these cases."
+"In reviewing results we can see where changes need to be made with regards to the dynamics of a particular MDT.
+Its great to hear from our partner agencies how we have helped them, but it is necessary to hear what we need to improve upon to help them with these cases."